Apple swims against the current (flow) ...

-The EU Parliament finally wants a uniform connection for mobile devices such as tablets, smartphones, e-readers, etc. ... namely the USB-C connector, In this case, the priority for Parliament is to reduce electrical waste.
+The EU Parliament would like to finally have a uniform connection for mobile devices such as tablets, smartphones, e-readers, etc., namely the USB-C connector, In this case, the priority for Parliament is to reduce electrical waste.
 Apple, on the other hand, does not want to approve of this intervention and is against it.
 The discussion has been known for a long time, but got lost again.

 The argument continues

 Now, however, Parliament wants to push through the approach of a uniform charging cable again.
 Apple has maintained its own connection option, the lighting port, since the iPhone 5, which was released in 2012.

 Apple will not want to move away from its own connection.
 Why is also very clear for Apple:

 In einem Feedback Apple refers the European Parliament to its own connection option via the lighting port, which has been on the market for a long time.
 Apple says a ban on the lighting connection would cause huge amounts of electrical waste:

 More than 1 billion Apple devices have shipped using a Lightning connector in addition to an entire ecosystem of accessory and device manufacturers who use Lightning to serve our collective customers